PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 SE-FC-only diagnostics, raw order and schemas, both topology boundaries, every other caller, compatibility symbols, the signature successor, and the full 128/128 store.

+An inherited late-binary structural test now follows the already-established pre-terminal InstanceNorm orchestration owner instead of the removed direct post-bias result target.
+This is a test-only contract repair with no production change.